Mreaggle/JumpstyleUnitedNations/README.md

 - _Do not share contacts without permission._
 - _Do not profit over JUN content, use it as an advisor instead._
 - _Do not mess the repository, you don't even have reasons for such thing._

+# :muscle: Volunteering
+Nominate key-figures for specific projects, or volunteer yourself by our Instagram DM: [@jumpstyleunitednations](https://instagram.com/jumpstyleunitednations)

 # JUN recognized Nation-Community steps